37 Realistic Lifestyle Tips to Help You Prepare to Retire Early

 31. Get a Green Thumb

 If you have some spare space or land, growing high-value cash crops can be an excellent side hustle to get to retirement faster.
-Some homeowners make up to $10,000 per month selling microgreens from their basement.
+Some homeowners make up to $10,000 per month selling microgreens from their basements.

 With high-value crops, you can afford to hire help and turn it into passive income.
 Also, after you retire, you can continue to sell at farmer’s markets and enjoy the community aspect.